 games.
 Our third provincial games were held in Yarmouth in 2009 with 333 participants taking part, in 2011 we moved to Kings County(Kentville area) with 455 Nova Scotians attending.
 The 2013 games were recently held in colchester county (truro area) with 565 nova scotians taking part, just a huge success with lots of “fun, fitness and friendship” which is our motto. the 2015 nova scotia 55+ games have been awarded to pictou county and the town of new glasgow, check their block (2015 games) for future updates.

 We see our future to be very exciting as we are growing so rapidally, those Nova Scotians over 55 WANT TO BE MORE ACTIVE and they want to participate and they see our games as not just competing but as a social gathering where they meet new participants and renew old friends, it has become a fun time for everyone.
-Beginning with the 2013 games we are planning to create a membership for all participants and non participants, this will provide many advantages to the membership including newsletters, updates on what is going on and an array of discounts is several areas of business such as insurance rates, eye glasses, hearing aids but to name a few.
+Beginning with the 2013 games we created a membership for all participants and non participants, this has provided many advantages for the membership including newsletters, updates as to what is going on and an array of discounts in several areas of businesses such as reduced insurance rates, eye glasses, hearing aids but to name a few.
+For our society we have created a data base of participants which has provided many advantages including a simplified registration.
 For our society we will be able to create a data base of participants which will provide several advantages to us especially in simplifying registration.
 Another consideration for the future is the possibility of having summer and winter games, this is now done very successfully in several provinces and territories and is practiced in Yarmouth as well.